DominikBatic/EndoViT/README.md

 </div>

 **15) Few-shot Learning Experiments**
 - Few-shot experiments are always performed by training on a fixed number of training videos.
-In the case of CholecT45 dataset on 2, 4 or 8 out of in total 31 training videos.
+In the case of CholecT45 dataset, on 2, 4 or 8 out of in total 31 training videos.
 - Each script will perform 3 runs on different video subsets.
 We always use the same fixed video subsets: [Few-shot Learning Subsets](./finetuning/action_triplet_detection/output_dir/LessTrainingData.txt)

-- To reproduce our results run the following scripts:
+- To reproduce our results, run the following scripts:

 ```
 ##########  ViT Backbone  ##########